frobs/JvmLauncher/README.md

 ===========

 The idea behind this project is write a multiplatform application in C++/QT that launch a Java application (works for console and swing).
+Works in GNU/Linux, Windows and MACX.

+See all the information about configuration etc. on the [Wiki](https://github.com/frobs/JvmLauncher/wiki)

 Closed issues:
 * We can show a splash screen while the java libraries and application is been launched and is automatically closed.